 When prompted, enter your username and password into the console.
 Do not close this window, otherwise your VPN connection will terminate!

 Please read this part extremely carefully.

-By joining the Offensive Security VPN, you will be exposing your computers' VPN IP to other students taking the course with you.
+By joining the OffSec VPN, you will be exposing your computers' VPN IP to other learners taking the course with you.
 Due to the nature of the course (and its participants!), your computer may be subjected to attacks originating from the VPN network.
 This is true even if you are located behind a NAT device.
 Kali users, please change the default password!

 WHAT IS A GOOD PING RESPONSE TIME?

 If your average ping is below 300 ms and without any packet loss, you should not encounter any issues within our labs.
 Sometimes the ping response time can increase for a few seconds; this can happen if a machine is being reverted by another learner.